 The College will provide detailed, specific information to data subjects.
 This information will be provided through the College's privacy notices which are concise, transparent, intelligible, easily accessible and in clear and plain language so that a data subject can easily understand them.
-Privacy notices sets out information for data subjects about how the College use their data and the College's privacy notices are tailored to suit the data subject.
+Privacy notices set out information for data subjects about how the College uses their data and are tailored to suit the data subject.

-Whenever we collect personal data directly from data subjects, including for human resources or employment purposes, we will provide the data subject with all the information required by the GDPR including the identity of the data protection officer, the College's contact details, how and why we will use, process, disclose, protect and retain personal data.
+Whenever we collect personal data directly from data subjects, including for human resources or employment purposes, we will provide the data subject with all the information required by the UK GDPR including the identity of the data protection officer, the College's contact details, how and why we will use, process, disclose, protect and retain personal data.
 This will be provided in our privacy notice.

-When personal data is collected indirectly (for example from a third party or publically available source), we will provide the data subject with the above information as soon as possible after receiving the data.
-The College will also confirm whether that third party has collected and processed data in accordance with the GDPR.
+When personal data is collected indirectly (for example from a third party or publicly available source), where appropriate, we will provide the data subject with the above information as soon as possible after receiving the data.
+The College will also confirm whether that third party has collected and processed data in accordance with the UK GDPR.

-Notifications shall be in accordance with ICO guidance and, where relevant, be written in a form understandable by those defined as "children" under the GDPR
+Notifications shall be in accordance with ICO guidance and, where relevant, be written in a form understandable by those defined as "children" under the UK GDPR.